wimdenherder/transcribe-chrome-extension/README.md

 # next steps

--
-- normalize_threshold (soft and loud parts, adjust threshold)
-- better filter against noise, improves detecting melodies
-- add document.addEventListener('DOMContentLoaded', function() {
-- set up chrome extension
-- on/off button when you click the extension (default: on)
-- add threshold input to adjust threshold for detecting notes
 - add menu with buttons and name of shortkey:
 start (a)
 end (b)
 stop loop (s)
 slower (-)
 faster (+)
+- off when you click the extension again
 - select loop in the play timeline under the video
 mousedown: starttime
 mouseup: endtime
 - visualise the loop in the play timeline under the video
 - next challenge: Guitartab with red dots!
 - more testing
+- better filter against noise, improves detecting melodies